President Biden to give sermon at Martin Luther King's church in Atlanta | Politics

 Many presidents, including Biden, have visited Ebenezer to honor King, usually during events around the time of his birthday.
 But on Sunday, Biden would become the first to speak from the pulpit at a regular morning service, according to Lance Bottoms.
 On Monday, a national holiday to celebrate King, Biden will meet with civil rights advocate Al Sharpton in Washington, and speak to his group, the National Action Network.

-The Atlanta visit comes as Biden girds for what is expected to be an announcement of his re-election bid in the weeks ahead.
+Biden is expected to announce his re-election bid in the weeks ahead.
 Biden was elected in 2020 with strong support from Black voters after pledging to do more to expand voting rights and address other racial justice issues.
 But some activist groups boycotted his 2022 speech honoring King, disappointed by what they see as his lack of action.

 "The president has done and will continue to do all that he can do in his executive powers," Lance Bottoms said.
 "Now we need Congress to act."
 "Ebenezer is a cornerstone of the Black community and I'm sure the president will get an earful on what our needs and our desires are for our country," she said.